Here Come the Lies: Reception

+"Extra special thanks to the ravages of homicidal paranoid schizophrenia, burglary(X2), general theft, cancer, alcohol abuse, grief, kidney infection, gentrification, poverty, auto-anorexia, 2 sets of busted ribs & a busted leg, electrical thunderstorms & pneumonia during rec. sessions, and anyone/anything else that hates us."

+— Here Come the Lies liner notes.

 AllMusic wrote that the album "is now regarded as an Aussie garage band classic in the same way that recordings by Scientists, Lime Spiders, the Saints, Beasts of Bourbon, Died Pretty (Free Dirt), and even Radio Birdman have been heralded."
 PopMatters called the album "fierce and raw".
 The now defunct Rockezine gave the album an 8/10, criticizing the length as being "[a]bout 20 minutes too long [...] mainly due to the jam-like structure the band uses for songwriting" despite calling the album "a nice adventure".

 Gareth Liddiard would later describe the album as "horrible depressing noise", despite singling out "I Walked Across the Dam" as a song he was the "most proud of" calling it "a good song.
 I think it’s just too long and too psychopathic for most people.
 I think it’s good.
 The band sounds good."

 Amanda Roff of Harmony, who would later perform with the band live and on the albums I See Seaweed and Feelin Kinda Free, named it one the 10 best Australian rock albums of all time in a poll conducted by The Age.